dingbat/nsrails/demos/ios - rubymotion/readme.md

 Quirks
 ---------

-Due to differences with Objective-C, there are some quick additional requirements in this environment:
+Due to differences with Objective-C, there are some quick additional requirements in the Ruby environment:

 * Macros like `NSRailsSync` should be defined as class methods returning a string
-* Right now there's a bug in RubyMotion (v1.4) where getter methods cannot be defined via `attr_accessor` - they'll have to be manually defined (`attr_writer` still works)
 * `NSRailsSync` is required.
 And because Ruby is not statically typed, some extra things are required...
- 1. `*` isn't available - every property you wish to share needs to be explicitly declared
+ 1. `*` is unavailable - every property you wish to share needs to be explicitly declared
  2. The rarely used `-m` flag is necessary to define any has-many associations (ie, for arrays)
  3. Dates have to be declared as dates by specifying `NSDate` as a "nested" type
+* Right now there's a bug in RubyMotion (v1.4) where getter methods cannot be defined via `attr_accessor` - they'll have to be manually defined (`attr_writer` still works)

 See the example class below if any of the above are unclear.